Tayyab885/Chest-Xray-Fairness-Audit/README.md

 ## Abstract

-Deep learning models for chest radiograph interpretation are approaching radiologist-level performance on aggregate metrics, but aggregate accuracy can mask systematic underperformance on specific patient subgroups.
-This is a failure mode with direct clinical consequences if such models are deployed for triage or diagnosis.
-This project trains a DenseNet121 multi-label classifier for 14 thoracic pathologies on the NIH ChestX-ray14 dataset using leakage-free, patient-level data splits, then audits the model for performance disparities across sex and age subgroups using per-subgroup AUROC gaps and equalized-odds TPR/FPR gaps.
-We further attempt a group-balanced resampling mitigation and report whether it narrows the observed gaps, without adjusting the story to fit a preferred outcome.
-The contribution here is not a leaderboard score.
-It is a transparent, leakage-free methodology for measuring and reporting subgroup fairness in medical image classifiers, including honest reporting when mitigation does not work.
+Deep learning models for chest radiograph interpretation now approach radiologist-level performance on aggregate metrics.
+Aggregate accuracy can still hide systematic underperformance on particular patient subgroups, which has direct clinical consequences once a model is deployed for triage or diagnosis.
+This project trains a DenseNet121 multi-label classifier for 14 thoracic pathologies on the NIH ChestX-ray14 dataset using leakage-free, patient-level data splits, then audits it for performance disparities across sex and age subgroups using per-subgroup AUROC gaps and equalized-odds TPR/FPR gaps.
+We also attempt a group-balanced resampling mitigation and report whether it narrows the observed gaps, including the case where it does not.
+What the project offers is a reproducible protocol for measuring and reporting subgroup fairness in medical image classifiers, together with the results that protocol produces, whichever direction they point.

 ## Dataset